ednunezg/ednunezg.github.io/_posts/2017-03-23-SkyeTrail.markdown

 This island had some scenery straight out of a fantasy dragon-land, but the weather was pretty brutal.
 The winds were so strong we had to bail out after coming up a mountain pass near the Storr  ¯&#92;\_(ツ)\_/¯.

-With no chance for us to survive the storm in a tent, we slept inside a castle dungeon.
-That was pretty rad.
+With no chance for us to survive the storm in a tent, we sought shelter in a castle dungeon.
+The storms calmed down and we made our escape out of Skye, with the hopes of coming back someday.